-3.2.2 Dust Suppression
+2.9 Dust Suppression

-Dust suppression will be an integral component of the hotspot excavation and regrading activities.
-During excavation and regrading work, water will be sprayed across the surface of the work area as necessary to mitigate airborne dust formation and migration and assure conformance with community air monitoring thresholds.
-Water will also be sprayed as needed to control visible dust migration from the handling, placement, and compaction of cover material.
+Dust suppression will be an integral component of the excavation and re-grading activities.
+During excavation and re-grading work, water will be sprayed across the surface of the work area as necessary to mitigate airborne dust formation and migration and assure conformance with community air monitoring thresholds.
 Other dust suppression techniques that may be used to supplement the water spray include:

-• Applying water on haul roads.
+- Applying water on haul roads.

-- Hauling materials in properly tarped containers or vehicles. - Restricting vehicle speeds on-site.
+- Hauling materials in properly tarped containers or vehicles.

+- Restricting vehicle speeds on-site.

-All reasonable attempts will be made to keep visible and/or fugitive dust to a minimum and adhere to particulate emissions limits identified in the Community Air Monitoring Plan (Section 4.0).
+All reasonable attempts will be made to keep visible and/or fugitive dust to a minimum and adhere to particulate emissions limits identified in the CAMP discussed in Section 2.3.